pg-tekina-something/gcwfm/README.md

 # gcwfm

-This script creates a makefile that changes the gcc warning to error.
+This script creates a makefile for c and cpp that changes the gcc warning to error.

 # usage